cassmarcussen/cassmarcussen/README.md

 ### Hi!
 I'm Cassandra Marcussen.
 \[ she/her/hers \]

-I am a junior at Columbia University studying Mathematics and Computer Science.
-My interests lie in artificial intelligence, theoretical computer science, and contributing to technology within these fields through efficient computing.
+I am a rising senior at Columbia University studying Mathematics and Computer Science.
+Within Computer Science, my interests lie in theoretical computer science and artificial intelligence.
+Particularly, I am very interested in Complexity Theory, Property Testing, and Information Theory.
+Within Mathematics, my interests lie in Probability Theory and stochastic processes.

-I'm passionate about open source code, machine learning, and the moral and ethical queries surrounding the use of artificial intelligence.
+I'm also passionate about open source code, machine learning, and the moral and ethical queries surrounding the use of artificial intelligence.
 A fun fact about me is that I play the cello.

 To contact me, please email me at cem2242@columbia.edu.